se-sic/coronet/README.md

   * The upper bound for total amount of edges to build for a subset of the data, i.e., not building any edges for the subset exceeding the limit
   * any positive integer
   * **Example**: The amount of `mail`-based directed edges in an author network for one thread with 100 authors is 5049.
-    A value of 5000 for `skip.threshold` would lead to the omission of this thread from the network.
+    A value of 5000 for `skip.threshold` (as it is smaller than 5049) would lead to the omission of this thread from the network.
+- `unify.date.ranges`
+  * Cut the data sources to the largest start date and the smallest end date across all data sources
+  * **Note**: This parameter does not affect the original data object, but rather creates a clone.
+  * [`TRUE`, *`FALSE`*]

 The classes `ProjectData` and `RangeData` hold instances of  the `NetworkConf` class, just pass the object as parameter to the constructor.
 You can also update the object at any time, but as soon as you do so, all cached data of the data object are reset and have to be rebuilt.

 For more examples, please look in the file `test.R`.